GNOME/gjs/win32/README.txt

 Note that SpiderMonkey must be built with Visual Studio, and the rest should preferably be built with Visual Studio as well.
 The Visual Studio version used should preferably be the one that is used here to build GJS.

+If you built SpiderMonkey 38 using the normal build instructions as described on Mozilla's website, you may notice that the output library, DLLs and include directory might not be what one may expect, which is likely due to bugs in its build scripts.
+If this is the case, rename mozjs-.lib to mozjs-38.lib, and the include directory from mozjs- to mozjs-38 (but please do *not* rename mozjs-.dll and mozjs-.pdb, as they will be searched for when gjs-console.exe/gjs.exe runs, along with any program that uses the GJS DLL).

 The following are instructions for performing such a build, as there is a number of build configurations supported for the build.
 Note that the default